wsnh2022/AHK_Utilities/Dynamic-GitSync-Anyrepo-In-bat/README.md

 .gitsync.lock
 ```

-That is it.
-The script reads the repo name, branch, and remote URL from git itself at runtime.
+Each entry is checked individually.
+Already present entries are never duplicated.
+The script reads the repo name, branch, and remote URL from git itself at runtime — nothing is hardcoded.

 ---